spanners/dissertation/dissertation/sections/pilot1.markdown

-The participant that listed themselves as being Experienced in Functional Programming did in fact exhibit more thrash than the one that listed themselves as being a Novice, contrary to $H_1$ and $H_2$, clicking compile once every 1m3s on average, to the Novice's 2m3s, and pausing for an average of 3m24s to the Novice's 1m45s.
+The participant that listed themselves as being Experienced in Functional Programming did in fact exhibit more thrash than the one that listed themselves as being a Novice, contrary to $H_1$ and $H_2$ They were observed clicking compile once every 1m3s on average, to the Novice's 2m3s, and pausing for an average of 3m24s to the Novice's 1m45s.
 I **reject** hypotheses $H_1$ and $H_2$.
 It is important to see that this is an extremely small sample size, not nearly enough to achieve saturation, and so not much meaning can be derived from this result, but it is interesting.

 ## Observations